ppone/docs/accounting/quickbooks-online.md

 - Line item descriptions over 4,000 characters are truncated due to a character limit in QuickBooks.

-- The invoice sync will correctly reconcile bad debt, which are invoices in Invoiced that are closed and do not have a payment against them.

 - Any changes to invoices imported from QuickBooks that are later modified on Invoiced will not be synced to QuickBooks.
 However, any payments received for imported invoices will be synced.

 - If a line item on Invoiced has an item attached, then the product created on QuickBooks will have its SKU set to the Invoiced item ID.